 Andreas also serves as a senior editor of the ABA Antitrust Committee’s Antitrust Law Journal.

 He previously served as Director of the Fordham Competition Law Institute at Fordham Law School, New York, and as a Principal Administrator at the OECD's Competition Division.
 Prior to joining the OECD, Andreas worked for several years for a major international law firm in Brussels and Washington, DC, practising both EU competition law and US antitrust law.

 - University of Vienna, Doctorate in Law, summa cum laude, 1993

 - University of Vienna, Master of Laws, 1987

 Andreas has published widely in the areas of antitrust law and intellectual property law.

 Andreas has taught U.S. antitrust law, European competition law, intellectual property law and EU law at the University of Michigan Law School, and at Fordham Law School, New York, as well as in Europe.

-Andreas is a member of the American Bar Association, where he serves as a Senior Editor of the Antitrust Law Journal.
+Andreas is a member of the American Bar Association.